joseph-flinn/site/data/posts/0062-innovation-and-portfolio-management.md

 priority projects are all risks to staying in the infinite game of business.

 One of the most important parts of innovation is having a strategy and a process to support it.
-A version of the Stage-Gate &reg; needs to make a comeback in the software industry to make sure that the firm's portfolio of projects is aligned with the firm's strategy and objectives.
+A version of the Stage-Gate® needs to make a comeback in the software industry to make sure that the firm's portfolio of projects is aligned with the firm's strategy and objectives.

+[1] Stage-Gate® is a registered trademark of Stage-Gate International; see www.stage-gate.com.

 ---